pre-srfi/in-source-documentation/template.md

 ## Abstract

-This specifies reader syntax extensions for in-source documentation.
-The syntax `#? ... ?#` adds documentation text to the subsequent expression.
+This specifies a convention for in-source documentation within block comments.
+The syntax `#|* ... *|#` adds documentation text to the subsequent expression.
-The syntax `#* ... *#` adds documentation text that is not attached to any particular expression.
+The syntax `#|? ... ?|#` adds documentation text that is not attached to any particular expression.
 A Scheme library for reading in-source documentation is also specified.

 ## Rationale